Introduction 👋

 This command will:

-- Build all workspace packages
+- Build all workspace packages with linting

 - Launch the backend Azure Functions runtime